Quantization

 Section titled “FP8 Runtime Quantization”For inference-time memory reduction without GGUF conversion:

-pmetal infer --model Qwen/Qwen3-4B --fp8 --chatConverts to FP8 (E4M3) at load time for approximately 2× memory reduction.
+pmetal infer --model Qwen/Qwen3-4B --fp8 --chatConverts weights to FP8 (E4M3) at load time for approximately 2× memory reduction.

 See Also